AayushJ91/ML_Projects/notes.md

 * criterion - The function to measure the quality of a split. default = "gini"
 * max_depth - The maximum depth of the tree.
 If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples. default = None
 * The default values for the parameters controlling the size of the trees (e.g. max_depth, min_samples_leaf, etc.) lead to fully grown and unpruned trees which can potentially be very large on some data sets.

+## **Gradient Boosting**:
+* Here many of the sequential decision trees are used
+* At first we will take the parameters(features, Xi) and the target(y) and a base model - could be anything.
+* we will take the prediction of base model(it is avg of target in most cases) and find the difference with the original targets
+* These differences are termed as Ri, now we have R1
+* Now we will make a decsion tree with inputs as Xi and R1 and it will predict R1
+* Then the output of decision tree will be used and actual predictions will be calculated
+* it will be calculated using : base model output + Learning rate of respective tree * predicted Ri
+* This term I am naming as yi
+* After this the next tree will be trained on Xi and y1 with a different learning rate
+* And this will go on for n times
+* The basic formula for gradient boosting is = summ[alpha_i*hi(x)] from 0 to n where alpha_i belongs to [0,1]
+* The hi(x) function are the functions for algorithims for different decision trees and h0(x) is the base model